 - Vegetables: Feel free to add more veggies such as bell peppers, cucumber, baby spinach or avocado.

 - Flavorings: Amp up the flavor with additions such as toasted pine nuts, croutons or sun dried tomatoes.
 Try swapping out the feta cheese with shaved parmesan or goat cheese.
 No parsley on hand?
-Try dill, basil or chives instead.
+Try other fresh herbs like dill, basil or chives instead.

 Once you try this asparagus salad, you’ll find yourself making it on a regular basis.
 It’s just that good!